-History of English Literature II, North Carolina State University, fall 2006.
+History of English Literature II, undergraduate course, North Carolina State University, fall 2006.

-Facilitator, Northwestern Digital Humanities Summer Faculty Workshop, August 2013.
+Facilitator, Arthur Vining Davis Digital Humanities Summer Faculty Workshop, Northwestern University, August 2013, August 2014.

-Editorial Board, The Journal of Interactive Technology and Pedagogy, 2012-present
+Member of the Editorial Board, The Journal of Interactive Technology and Pedagogy, 2012-present.

 Reviewer, National Endowment for the Humanities, Office of Digital Humanities, 2009.